AmanRajSrivastava201/ArSampleApp/README.md

 # ArSampleApp
-Augmented reality mobile application using Arcore and Sceneform sdk
+Augmented reality mobile application using Arcore and Sceneform sdk.
+* This application could be considered as visualising the menu before placing the order using Augmented Reality.
 ## This project uses following:
 * Android studio
 * Kotlin as Programming language